mikefaille/-docker-group-daemonizer/README.md

 # docker-group-daemonizer
-Fast and usefull script to daemonize docker groups
+Fast and useful script to daemonize docker groups

-Requirement :
+## Requirements
 - Linux 3.10+
-- Upstart or systemd (for now systemd must activated from code)
+- Upstart or systemd (for now, systemd must be activated from the code)
 - docker 1.8+
-- to build it : Golang, GCC and linux-headers is needed since Netlink Linux interface is used
+- To build it: Golang, GCC and linux-headers are needed as the Netlink Linux interface is used

-Build :
+## Build

   ```bash
   go get github.com/mikefaille/docker-group-daemonizer